-In this context we have presented a modeling effort that explores the impacts of a unique eruption quartet during the (historically tumultuous) decade 168-158 BCE, with a focus on the Nile River basin.
+In this context, we have presented a modeling effort that explores the impacts of a unique eruption quartet during the (historically tumultuous) decade 168-158 BCE, with a focus on the Nile River basin.
 These target years are intermediate between the mid-Holocene and end of the preindustrial periods, and representative background climate conditions are necessary to investigate the climatic impact of such a short-term forcing (Zanchettin et al., 2013).
-PMIP4 vegetation distributions (linearly interpolated for the 2.5ka period from the mid-Holocene (Otto-Bliesner et al., 2017) to the end of the preindustrial (taken as 1850) for the GISS ModelE2.1 (MATRIX) version (Kelley et al., 2020; Bauer et al., 2020)) were therefore used to improve GCM simulations without a fully dynamic vegetation implementation (Harrison et al., 2015).
-Vegetation-albedo feedbacks due to greater prevalence of arid shrubs/steppe over Africa and of boreal forests over high latitudes were observed to induce a northward movement of the ITCZ over Africa (Sahara region) promoting a simulated rainfall increase of the order of 0.5-1.0 mm/day in the region (a response consistent with theoretical expectations and other estimates (e.g., Otterman, 1975; Charney, 1975; Claussen, 2009; Rachmayini et al., 2015; Pausata et al., 2016)).
+PMIP4 vegetation distributions (linearly interpolated for the 2.5 ka period from the mid-Holocene (Otto-Bliesner et al., 2017) to the end of the preindustrial period (taken as 1850) for the GISS ModelE2.1 (MATRIX) version (Kelley et al., 2020; Bauer et al., 2020) were therefore used to improve GCM simulations without a fully dynamic vegetation implementation (Harrison et al., 2015).
+Vegetation-albedo feedbacks due to greater prevalence of arid shrubs/steppe over Africa and of boreal forests over high latitudes were observed to induce a northward movement of the ITCZ over Africa (Sahara region) promoting a simulated rainfall increase of the order of $0.5-1.0 \text{ mm d}^{-1}$ in the region (a response consistent with theoretical expectations and other estimates; e.g., Otterman, 1974; Charney, 1975; Claussen, 2009; Rachmayini et al., 2015; Pausata et al., 2016).

-The GISS ModelE2.1 simulated a strong shortwave and longwave global radiative forcing of -10 and \pm 3.0 W/m2, respectively, following the tropical eruption (E1) and a roughly equal forcing of -3.5 and \pm 1.0

-W/m2, respectively, for each of the 3 extratropical eruptions (E2-E4).
-The peak net radiative volcanic forcing was calculated at -7.5 W/m2 and -2.5 W/m2 for the tropical and extratropical eruptions, respectively.
-The model calculated a global AOD at 550nm of 0.22 and 0.1 after the tropical and extratropical eruptions, respectively, and estimated a peak cooling of ~1.5 °C almost 12-months after the first eruption (E1), with the three consecutive eruptions then sustaining a surface cooling of about 1.0 °C for almost all of the 15 years modelled.
-The first eruption (E1) was 30% larger than Pinatubo and the GISS ModelE2.1 simulated proportionally stronger radiative impacts as compared to Pinatubo (for which see: Hansen et al., 1992; Robock and Mao, 1994; Parker et al., 1996; McCormick et al., 1995; Stenchikov, 2015).
+The GISS ModelE2.1 simulated a strong shortwave and longwave global radiative forcing of -10 and +3.0 W m-2, respectively, following the tropical eruption (E1) and a roughly equal forcing of -3.5 and $+1.0 \text{ Wm}^{-2}$, respectively, for each of the three extratropical eruptions (E2-E4).
+The peak net radiative volcanic forcing was calculated at -7.5 and -2.5 W m-2 for the tropical and extratropical eruptions, respectively.
+The model calculated a global AOD at 550 nm of 0.22 and 0.1 after the tropical and extratropical eruptions, respectively, and estimated a peak cooling of ~ 1.5 °C almost 12-months after the first eruption (E1), with the three consecutive eruptions then sustaining a surface cooling of about 1.0 °C for almost all of the remaining 15 years modeled.
+The first eruption (E1) was 30% larger than Pinatubo, and the GISS ModelE2.1 simulated proportionally stronger radiative impacts as compared to Pinatubo (for which see Hansen et al., 1992; Robock and Mao, 1995; Parker et al., 1996; McCormick et al., 1995; Stenchikov, 2016).
 A detailed analysis of the impacts of volcanic aerosols on the chemical composition of the stratosphere was not part of this study.